mechfish/aws-ci-demo/README.md

 When things blow up:

-- Errors in the CodePipeline Lambda-based steps can be debugged by clicking through to the Lambda logs.
+- Errors in CodePipeline's Lambda-based steps can be debugged by clicking through to the Lambda logs.

 - The instances configure themselves quickly, so they also tend to